Blue Ridge Reservoir

 Blue Ridge Reservoir is located in the Mogollon Rim area of the state of Arizona.
+The dam that creates the reservoir impounds East Clear Creek.
 Clints Well, Arizona.
 Blue Ridge Reservoir is one of the more scenic reservoirs in the area, with trees going down to the water line.
 The facilities are maintained by Coconino National Forest division of the USDA Forest Service.